leeoniya/uPlot/docs/non-iterative-layout-status.md

 ## Remaining design work: space-aware scale ranges

 `setScales()` still resolves ranges before layout.
-Space-aware ranging is not implemented yet.
+Tick selection already uses the range, available dimension, and tick configuration through `getIncrSpace()` and `findIncr()`.

+The remaining goal is range selection that uses the available dimension and tick configuration.
+It is not additional dimension awareness for tick selection.

 The next architectural steps are:

 1. Separate data-extents calculation from display-range selection.
 Preserve existing min/max caches independently of geometry.
-2. Allow vertical range and tick selection to use the established plot height.
+2. Make vertical range selection use the established plot height and tick configuration.
-3. Allow horizontal range and tick selection to use available width.
+3. Make horizontal range selection use available width and tick configuration.
 4. Define how horizontal ranging interacts with subsequent overflow padding.

 ### Two dependencies require explicit policies